Lake Constance: Climate

 The climate of the Lake Constance area is characterised by mild temperatures with moderate gradients, thanks to the balancing and retarding effect of the large body of water.

 It has a subtropical microclimate, which allows the cultivation of some exotic fruits and trees.
 Constance counts 2069 sunshine hours a year and is therefore considered one of the sunniest cities in Germany.

 Winters are generally short and mild, although night temperatures can fall under 0°C, especially from December to February.
 Typically day temperatures range between +5 and +12°C, while nights with +1 to +8°C on average stay cold, though mostly without long and severe frosts.

 The Föhn, a warm wind from the Mediterranean Sea, that regularly blows through the Alps, can cause temperatures between 15 and 20°C with sunshine for several days, while on the other hand fog creates a few cold days between 1 and 5°C each year.
-Generally, Lake Constance is affected more by fog than neighboring regions more inlands.
+Generally, Lake Constance is affected more by fog than neighboring regions more inland.

 Spring goes from March to May and is usually sunny, with day temperatures between 15 and 22°C but still relatively cold water.
 This is also resulting in still cold night temperatures that range between 4°C in March and 12°C in May only.

 As the lake temperature heats up by the increasing warm days, the nights are also becoming milder, though moderated a little bit by the height and lake.
 This results in average morning lows of 16-18°C during the high summer months.
 Lake Constance counts one of the highest amount of tropical nights in Germany (lowest temperature at 20°C or more).

 The days in Summers (June-September) are warm to hot with day temperatures of 26-33°C on average, decreasing to around 20°C until the end of September.
 Humidity levels raise noticeable and temperatures often move up to 35°C between June and August.
 This increases the heat index, causing Lake Constance to have a stressful climate.

 The region receives most of its sunny days during high summer.
 In the recent years, in 2018 and 2022, the water levels fall to new record lows due to weeks without significant rain.
 On the other hand, the closeness to the Alps can cause thunderstorms in the evenings that sometimes occur out of nowhere.